nrfta/go-config/README.md

 )

 func init() {
+	box := packr.New("config", ".")
-	err := config.Load(packr.NewBox("."), &Config) // now the config data has been loaded into appConfig if err != nil {
+	err := config.Load(box, &Config) // now the config data has been loaded into appConfig if err != nil {
 		panic(err)
 	}